bytecodealliance/wasmtime/cranelift/docs/langref.rst

     A 64-bit immediate floating point number in the IEEE 754-2008 binary64 interchange format.
 All bit patterns are allowed.

-.. type:: immvector

-    An immediate SIMD vector.
-This operand supplies all the bits of a SIMD type, so it can have different sizes depending on the type produced.
-The bits of the operand are interpreted as if the SIMD vector was loaded from memory containing the immediate.

 .. type:: intcc